-- and groups that have scarce resources or are socially isolated (Revi et al. 2014; Gasper et al. 2011) - 2 (high confidence).
-These people often lack power and access to resources, adequate urban services - 3 and functioning infrastructure.
-As climate events become more frequent and intense, this can increase - 4 the scale and depth of urban poverty (Rosenzweig et al. 2018b).
-Urban floods and droughts may result - 5 in water contamination increasing the incidence of diarrhoeal illness in poor children (Bartlett 2008). - 6 In the near destruction of New Orleans by Hurricane Katrina, about 40,000 jobs were lost (Rosemberg
+Finally, climate change can affect human health in other ways that interact with food utilisation.
+In many parts of the world where agriculture relies still on manual labour, projections are that heat stress will reduce the hours people can work, and increase their risk (Dunne et al. 2013).
+For example, Takakura et al (2017) estimates that under RCP8.5, the global economic loss from people working shorter hours to mitigate heat loss may be 2.4-4% of GDP.
+Furthermore, as discussed by (Watts et al. 2018); people's nutritional status interacts with other stressors and affects their susceptibility to ill and groups that have scarce resources or are socially isolated (Revi et al. 2014; Gasper et al. 2011) (high confidence).
+These people often lack power and access to resources, adequate urban services and functioning infrastructure.
+As climate events become more frequent and intense, this can increase the scale and depth of urban poverty (Rosenzweig et al. 2018b).
+Urban floods and droughts may result in water contamination increasing the incidence of diarrhoeal illness in poor children (Bartlett 2008).
+In the near destruction of New Orleans by Hurricane Katrina, about 40,000 jobs were lost (Rosemberg 2010).